|Covid-19 Blended Learning – Social Sciences|

 KS3 and KS4 – Lessons and relevant resources will be uploaded to ClassCharts once every two weeks (once a week before half term) for each year group, in line with the scheme of work being delivered in school (titled “Blended Learning”).
 Work can then be submitted to each Class Teacher via the ClassCharts system for feedback.

-KS5 – Will be set fortnightly with all instructions and resources uploaded via ClassCharts with the exception of Law as previously outlined.
+KS5 – Will be set fortnightly with all instructions and resources uploaded via ClassCharts with the exception of Law where A notice will be uploaded to ClassCharts instructing students to contact their teachers in the event of isolation.
+Personalised work will then be sent to them on an individual basis.

 Head of Department